yagosys/202301/userguide/05-flannel/flannel.md

 I0227 23:20:37.023021       1 kube.go:503] Creating the node lease for IPv4.
 This is the n.Spec.PodCIDRs: [10.244.1.0/24]
 I0227 23:20:37.028162       1 kube.go:503] Creating the node lease for IPv4.
 This is the n.Spec.PodCIDRs: [10.244.0.0/24]
 ```
-3. here lets create a default network with flannel plugins and assign to pod [TODO]

-create a default network with flannel plugins
+- ## create a default network with flannel plugins

 ```
 apiVersion: "k8s.cni.cncf.io/v1"